sharjeelsayed/learn.sharjeelsayed.com/README.md

-# Curated Self Study Guide for Computer Science and DevOps/SRE/SysAdmin
+# Curated Self Study Guide for Computer Science, DevOps, SRE & SysAdmin

   The latest updated copy of this page is at [Learn.SharjeelSayed.com](http://Learn.SharjeelSayed.com)